What To Do Next? Put Your Retention Work Into Action to Get Results

 At any given time, your active users are made up of:

-Users who are new to your app and are using it for the first time.
+- New Users: Users who are new to your app and are using it for the first time.
 For a weekly usage app, new users are those who are in their first week of using the app.

-Users who have been consistently engaging with your app.
+- Current Users: Users who have been consistently engaging with your app.
 For a weekly usage app, current users are those who are active this week and last week.

-Users who used to consistently engage with your app, became dormant (inactive) for some time, and then became active again.
+- Resurrected Users: Users who used to consistently engage with your app, became dormant (inactive) for some time, and then became active again.
 For a weekly usage app, resurrected users are those who were active at least two weeks prior, inactive last week (the dormant period), but are active again this week.

 As you can see, the product usage interval helps to define the new, current, and resurrected phases for your product’s user base.
 Taking some time to break down your active users into these buckets—either manually or using Amplitude Lifecycle—can be a valuable way to see what proportion of your active users make up each phase.